 The most obvious and striking aspect of Mbappé’s game is his blistering pace and lethal finishing – a combination that will remain, no matter how football evolves, of huge value.
-Those raw aspects of his game were the reason he broke through at Monaco aged just 16, breaking Thierry Henry’s record as the youngest player in their history in the process.
+Those raw aspects were the reason he broke through at Monaco aged just 16, breaking Thierry Henry’s record as the youngest player in their history in the process.

 The comparisons with Henry don’t end there.
 In his first full season, Mbappé scored many of his goals following a turnover and a straight ball behind the opposition's back line for him to run on to.
-Though he played largely as a centre-forward, his inclination – much like Henry's – was to pull to the left, cut in and finish across the goalkeeper with his right foot (below).
+Though he played largely as a centre-forward, his inclination – much like Henry's – was to pull to the left, cut infield and finish across the goalkeeper with his right foot (below).
 Like Henry, even when defenders know what is coming, it is hard to prevent him getting in on goal.

 Role at Paris Saint-Germain

-Mbappé is not only lightning quick across the ground, he also shows greater speed of thought than most defenders, spotting opportunities to run in behind before his opponents, and he exploits the space he creates for himself to devastating effect.
+Mbappé is not only lightning quick across the ground, he also shows greater speed of thought than most defenders, spotting opportunities to run in behind before his opponents, and exploiting the space he creates for himself to devastating effect.
 If there is space for a midfielder to receive and turn between the lines, Mbappé sets off early on a run beyond the opposition’s defence (above).
-His teammates will know what he is doing and will often look to play a pass into the space in behind after only the quickest glance to see where Mbappé is headed.
+His teammates will know what he is doing and will often look to play a pass into the space in behind after only the quickest glance to see where he is headed.

 As teams have become wiser to his most apparent threat, and his pace alone has become ever so slightly easier to predict, Mbappé has also added guile to his repertoire.
 Sharp bursts and changes of direction increasingly play a crucial part in what makes him so lethal in the penalty area.
 He has built a brilliant understanding with PSG's main creators, Neymar and Di María, and knows precisely when to make his move when they are on the ball.

-Mbappé’s rise so far has been truly remarkable, and the most worrying thing for defenders across France and Europe, is just how much better he may yet become.
+Mbappé’s rise so far has been truly remarkable, and the most worrying thing for defenders across France and Europe is just how much better he may yet become.